swerizwan/verhmm/README.md

 # Step to Run the demo

-1. Download Blender from the link '' and put it in the Blender folder in the root directory.
+1. Download Blender from the link https://ftp.nluug.nl/pub/graphics/blender/release/Blender3.4/blender-3.4.1-linux-x64.tar.xz and put it in the Blender folder in the root directory.
-2. Download the pre-trained model and put it in the pre-trained folder in the root directory.
+2. Download the pre-trained model from the link https://drive.google.com/file/d/1ywEYhMWdxWk9Bqt0UIOdAyYM6v8JUF-K/view?usp=sharing and put it in the pre-trained folder in the root directory.
 3. Run the demo by python run_demo.py --input_voice "input_voice/happy.mp3"